Frequently asked questions

 However, you’ll be responsible for any unpaid taxes on the taxable portion of a Roth IRA rollover.

 Talk to your financial professional about your options.
-American Funds IRA Rollover Specialists also are available to assist you Monday through Friday, 8 a.m. to 8 p.m.
-Eastern time.
-Call 800/421-9923.
+American Funds IRA Rollover Specialists are available to assist you at (800) 421-9923, Monday through Friday, from 8 a.m. to 7 p.m., Eastern time.

 Essentially the same things you look for in any prudent investment: diversification, built-in flexibility and sound, proven management.
 Mutual funds — like the ones in the American Funds family — are a popular investment choice for all kinds of IRAs because they offer all of these features.